 I don’t know why, but I had never before heard this expression.
 Upon reading it I immediately knew what it meant, but it wasn’t until I did some research that I discovered that it’s a protocol promoted by government agencies to help protect people (especially students and staff of schools) from the effects of violent storms or to safeguard them from hazardous materials that might be accidentally released into the atmosphere.

-The Emergency Preparedness and Response webpage of the Centers for Disease Control and Prevention (CDC) states that “..’shelter-in-place’ means to take immediate shelter where you are—at home, work, school, or in between.”
-Having grown up under the threat of nuclear war, I, like many of my generation, were taught that, while at school, in the event of an attack, we were to crouch under our desks for protection.
+The Emergency Preparedness and Response webpage of the Centers for Disease Control and Prevention (CDC) states that “..‘shelter-in-place’ means to take immediate shelter where you are—at home, work, school, or in between.”
+Having grown up under the threat of nuclear war, my generation was taught that in the event of an attack while at school, we were to crouch under our desks for protection.
 Every neighborhood and town had designated public shelters.
-Also, the government promoted the building of personal nuclear fall-out shelters stocked with fresh water, canned foods, and bedding.
+The government also promoted the building of personal nuclear fall-out shelters stocked with fresh water, canned foods, and bedding.

 The Psalms are full of verses about finding shelter and safety in God against calamities, struggles, and one’s enemies.
 God is depicted as a rock and a fortress, but also as a loving presence under whose wings we are to take refuge in times of difficulty and unrest.